|

 The training is conducted in an action-learning format where participants

-take up and resolve a problem together while learning and applying the
+take up and resolve a problem together while learning and applying

-specific to the context in which the training is conducted.
+problem specific to the context in which the training is conducted.

 The instructional approach emphasizes an involvement strategy that asks